stolencatkarma/GenDungeonAsync/DEPLOY.md

 ## Development Tips
 - Use `gradlew deployToServer` for every code change
+- Old plugin JARs are automatically removed to prevent conflicts
-- The JAR will overwrite the previous version automatically
+- The new JAR will replace any previous versions automatically
 - Check server console for any errors after reload
 - Use `/pl` command to verify plugin is loaded